mlinreallife/blog/content/posts/hidden_face_sexism.md

 date: 2020-12-07T07:01:10+02:00
 draft: false
 images: ["bird.jpg"]
+description: Have you ever been discriminated against?
+I have.
+Have you ever been discriminated against without being sure of that?
+I have.
+A story about unconscious sexism in IT
 ---

 Have you ever been discriminated against?
 I have.
 Have you ever been discriminated against without being sure of that?
 I have.